First Looks with Michael Briggs Photography

 “First Looks” are a modern-day wedding trend that throws tradition to the wayside – seeing a couple take a private moment on their wedding day to see one another ahead of their impending ceremony.

 More recently, the “First Look” concept has grown in popularity, and is often favoured by photographers and couples keen to document the emotional first glimpse, away from prying eyes.
 For some, it helps ease nerves and allows more time in their day to spend time with their guests, yet for others they fear it may take away from the magic of the day.

-When exploring the idea, we figured who better to enlist but a Tribe photography favourite in Michael Briggs, who shares his experience with first looks and some important things to consider when deciding if it might be right for you.
+When exploring the idea, we figured who better to enlist but Yarra Valley wedding photographer and Tribe favourite, Michael Briggs, who shares his experience with first looks and some important things to consider when deciding if it might be right for you.

 First looks have become a bit of a wedding trend Briggsy – firstly, tell us what is a first look?

 In short, a first look is when you see each other and get majority, or all, of your couple portraits (and usually the bridal party portraits) done and out of the way before the ceremony.